 1. Add all ingredients into a large mason jar, firmly screw on lid, and shake the jar until everything is well combined.

-2. Store in the fridge overnight to thicken (or at least for a few hours).
+2. Leave to thicken for a few hours.

 3. Enjoy!
 The mixture will have thickened up nicely - feel free to add a little extra milk to loosen it up and make it more of a pudding consistency.
 Layer it in a jar with fruit, yoghurt. granola or whatever else you can think of!